 The Z cameras and 24-70mm f/2.8 S combo have not disappointed me a single time so far.
 Frankly, I was never worried about sharpness, but I did wonder about autofocus at first (more due to the Z body than the lens).
 I was also curious to know how it feels to have a quite bulky lens on a Z body with a rather small grip in my hand for the whole day.
 Here I can say that it feels very balanced, and my hands did not get too tired.

 During the big assignment with the political delegation, the vast majority of the shots with this lens were keepers.
 I was glad the lens (and the Z7 with 2.0 firmware) could focus in low-light.
 It could acquire focus even when people were sitting in front of a window and their eyes were hardly visible (people were mostly silhouettes).
 I used the lens wide open all the time (at f/2.8).
 The shots taken at 24mm were visibly sharp at 100% magnification.
 The other focal lengths seemed very good as well, albeit a tiny bit less sharp.
-Nasim has a full article comparing 24-70mm lens sharpness, and this lens is the sharpest of all.
+Nasim has a review of Z 24-70mm f/2.8 lens, and it is the sharpest of all 24-70mm lenses.
 In total, I was very happy how the assignment panned out with the new lens.
 I do not think I missed the focus more than 5% of the time, which is excellent given that most of the time I was shooting in difficult light conditions (indoors during a rainy day).

 It was only the end of the day, however, that the moment of joy came.
 I ended my assignment in the centre of Prague at 9pm when the sun was setting down.
 I decided to go to Oldtown square and for the first time I was able to photograph outdoors with this lens.
 It was getting dark, and I needed to use shutter speed of around 1/30 to 1/15 second with the wide open aperture of f/2.8.
 Yet, all the shots I took were razor sharp at 100% magnification.